-At the CEPC, over one million Higgs boson events are planned to produce in total with the expected integrated luminosity of $5.6 \text{ ab}^{-1}$ \cite{An:2018dwb}.
-With these sizable events, many important properties of the Higgs boson can be measured in a high precision.
-For example, the cross section $\sigma(e^+e^-\rightarrow ZH)$ can be measured to the extremely high precision of $0.51\%$.
+At the CEPC, over one million Higgs bosons can be produced in total with the expected integrated luminosity of $5.6 \text{ ab}^{-1}$ \cite{An:2018dwb}.
+With these sizable events, many important properties of the Higgs boson can be measured in a high accuracy.
+For instance, the cross section $\sigma(e^+e^-\rightarrow ZH)$ can be measured to the extremely high precision $0.51\%$ \cite{An:2018dwb}.
 Since the Higgs boson candidate events can be identified by recoil mass method, the measurements of $HZZ$ coupling mainly depend on the precise measurement of $\sigma(e^+e^-\rightarrow ZH)$.
-Consequently, the $HZZ$ coupling can be measured with an accuracy of $0.25\%$ at the CEPC, which is much better than at the HL-LHC \cite{ATLAS:2018jlh,CMS:2013xfa}.
-Such precise measurements give the CEPC unprecedented reach into the new physics scenarios which are difficult to probe at the LHC \cite{Craig:2014una}.
+Consequently, it is expected that the experiment error in the $HZZ$ coupling can be $0.25\%$ at the CEPC, which is much better than at the HL-LHC \cite{ATLAS:2018jlh,CMS:2013xfa}.

+Furthermore, such precise measurements give the CEPC unprecedented reach into the new physics scenarios which are difficult to probe at the LHC \cite{Craig:2014una}.
 In the natural supersymmetry (SUSY), typically dominant effect on Higgs precision from colored top partners may have blind spots \cite{Ellwanger:2009dp,Fan:2014axa}.
 The blind spots can be filled in by the measurement of $\sigma(e^+e^-\rightarrow ZH)$, which is sensitive to loop-level corrections to the tree-level $HZZ$ coupling \cite{Craig:2014una}.
-When the $\delta \sigma_{ZH}$ approaches to $0.2\%$, the more constraints for $m_{\tilde t_1}$ and $m_{\tilde t_2}$ can be observed \cite{Essig:2017zwe}.
-And the $HZZ$ coupling play a important role in the study of Electroweak Phase Transition (EWPT).
-In the real scalar singlet model \cite{Choi:1993cv,McDonald:1993ey,Profumo:2007wc}, the first order phase transition tend to predict a large suppression of the $HZZ$ coupling ranging from $1\%$ to as much as $30\%$ \cite{Huang:2016cjm}.
+When the $\delta \sigma_{ZH}$ approaches to $0.2\%$, the further constraints for $m_{\tilde t_1}$ and $m_{\tilde t_2}$ can be observed \cite{Essig:2017zwe}.
+And the $HZZ$ coupling plays an important role in the study of Electroweak Phase Transition (EWPT).
+In the real scalar singlet model \cite{Choi:1993cv,McDonald:1993ey,Profumo:2007wc}, the first order phase transition tends to predict a large suppression of the $HZZ$ coupling ranging from $1\%$ to as much as $30\%$ \cite{Huang:2016cjm}.
 With the expected sensitivity of $\delta g_{HZZ}$ at the CEPC, the models with a strongly first order phase transition can be tested.